Walkthroughs and Exercises for Data Analysis in Python

 economies_fill_value.head()

-This can be extended to replace missing values with the mean, median, or mode of the column too, but that's beyond the scope of this course.
+This can be extended to replace missing values with the mean, median, or mode of the column too.

 # Change year to be a string instead of an integer